GoogleCloudPlatform/training-data-analyst/courses/machine_learning/deepdive/06_structured/pipelines/README.md

 * Verify that a new Docker image has been built and pushed to gcr.io

 ### 3c Verify CD
-* Change ../mlp_babyweight.py to reference your project instead of cloud-training-demos
+* Change containers/pipeline/mlp_babyweight.py to reference your project instead of cloud-training-demos
 * Verify that submitting the pipeline still works from AI Platform Notebooks
+* cd containers/pipeline
+* Run ./1_deploy_cloudrun.sh  your_pipelines_host
+* Wait for it to finish and note the URL.
+You can also find the Cloud Run URL from https://console.cloud.google.com/run by clicking on kfpdemo
+* Run ./2_connect_cloudrun.sh cloud_run_url